Skatteetaten/aurora/docs/documentation/openshift/index.md

 ![Deploy](deploy.png)

-# Aurora Console
+# Aurora Konsoll

-The Aurora Console is our custom made companion web application to the of-the-shelf OpenShift Console.
+The Aurora Konsoll is our custom made companion web application to the of-the-shelf OpenShift Console.
 It does not replace the OpenShift Console, nor does it try to, but it adds quite a bit of functionality that the OpenShift Console does not have (and probably should not have).
 Some of it is related to viewing and manging infrastructure items like firewall openings, proxy configurations, certificates and database schemas, and does not have anything to